Will the College remain open?

 What about schedules for employees who provide critical services?

-Work schedules for staff in Dining Services, Facilities, and Security will be adjusted for the next two weeks—to provide roughly 50 percent of normal coverage—to reduce the number of employees on campus at any given time, while still providing critical services.
+Work schedules for staff in Dining Services, Facilities, and Security have been adjusted to reduce the number of employees on campus at any given time, while still providing critical services.
 We will, however, be maintaining the regular salaries of those staff.

 Is overtime pay available?